Air Serbia: Air Serbia Catering

 Air Serbia Catering (ASC) is a wholly owned subsidiary of Air Serbia.
 Located near Nikola Tesla Airport, the company prepares and handles inflight meals for Air Serbia, as well as other carriers flying to and from Belgrade.
 Founded in 1967 as part of JAT, ASC has operated as an independent company since 2005 and became part of Air Serbia in 2014.

 Destinations

-As of October 2025, Air Serbia operates flights to 81 destinations in 33 countries from its hub at Belgrade Nikola Tesla Airport, seven destinations in six countries from Niš Constantine the Great Airport and three destinations in three countries from Morava Airport.
+As of August 2026, Air Serbia operates flights to 89 destinations in 35 countries from its hub at Belgrade Nikola Tesla Airport, nine destinations in eight countries from Niš Constantine the Great Airport and three destinations in three countries from Morava Airport.